-The Kids’ Critical Care Research group is a team of doctors, nurses and scientists dedicated to improving survival and health outcomes for approximately 1200 critically ill and injured infants and children admitted every year to paediatric intensive care at The Children’s Hospital at Westmead.
+The Kids’ Critical Care Research group is a team of doctors and nurses dedicated to improving health outcomes for approximately 1500 critically ill and injured children admitted every year to paediatric intensive care at The Children’s Hospital at Westmead.

-Our research focuses on a range of conditions and interventions affecting these patients, with two main aims: improving the diagnosis and early detection of clinical problems, and improving treatments and practice in order to reduce mortality and achieve better patient outcomes.
+Our research focuses on the range of conditions affecting these patients, with the aim of improving the diagnosis of clinical problems and their management in order to achieve optimal patient outcomes.

 A number of research studies are being conducted in the Paediatric Intensive Care Unit (PICU) into various clinical conditions and treatments administered in intensive care.
 We also contribute data to many collaborative research projects in paediatric intensive care across Australia and New Zealand, as well as internationally.

 - Randomized control trial of nitric oxide on cardiopulmonary bypass to infants – Nitric Oxide on Cardio Pulmonary Bypass in Congenital Heart Disease Study

 - Randomized control trial of approaches to ventilation in severe lung disease – Prospect study

 - Randomized control trial of approaches to intubation in critically ill children – Thrive study